414owen/owen.cafe/content/posts/tree-sitter-haskell-perf.md

 - lexing
 ---

-A while ago I sped up the tree-sitter haskell lexer by 50x.
+A while ago I sped up tree-sitter-haskell by 50x.
 I'm going to go through the process of discovering and fixing the worst bottleneck.

 <!--more-->

+This post probably won't help you speed up other tree-sitter grammars.

 ## How it started